-- Grade 11 Minimum of 35 in-school (Msgr.
-McCoy) credits if 40 credits have not been achieved in grade 10. - Grade 12 Minimum of 105 total in-school (Msgr.
+Grade 11 - Minimum of 35 in-school (Msgr.
+McCoy) credits if 40 credits have been achieved in grade 10.

+Grade 12 - Minimum of 108 total in-school (Msgr.
 McCoy) credits.

-Summer School does not count as an in-school (Msgr.
+Summer School does count as an in-school (Msgr.
 McCoy) credit course offering.
+Grade 10 students may earn a 3 credit spare if they achieve at least 3 credits before the start of the school year.